amazeeio/docs/environments.md

 # Environments

 ## Production

+- Varnish enabled by default
+- NewRelic is enabled
+- PHP Errors are not displayed

 ## Development

-- Search Engines access is blocked by sending no-index headers with all Dev sites
+- Varnish disabled by default
+- NewRelic is disabled
+- PHP Errors are not displayed
-- URL is generated to have direct access to the development environment
+- Every server response is being tagged with a no-index header that tells search engines to not index the development site